Monday, 03 December 2007 09:51

 So you can see, establishing an internal BA certification would be of great benefit to many corporations and forward-thinking organizations, regardless of size.
 This would ensure that the organization has the near perfect talent pool of BA skills and knowledge from both industry-wide and internal corporate points of view.
 Thus, an organization’s BA staff can more realistically balance internal project weaknesses and strengths with external market threats and opportunities.

 Youssif Ansara is an IT Business Consultant who has worked with various industries including oil and petrochemicals and health care insurance, as well as entrepreneurship in the education sector.
 He gained his expertise from his involvement with technical business analysis and human resource management, both in the United States and abroad.
 He is an avid advocate of usability testing in both the public and private sectors to ensure that their systems are widely accessible.
 He does this by conducting accessibility assessments and public speaking about Section 508 of the Rehabilitation Act as amended by the U.S. Congress in 1998 to ensure that electronic and information technology can be accessible to people with disabilities.
-Youssif Ansara, can be contacted at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+Youssif Ansara, can be contacted at [email protected]

 © Youssif Ansara, 2007